Skip to main content

 Unpaid rent and bills

-Your landlord can keep your deposit to cover any missed rent payments.
+Your landlord can keep your deposit for unpaid rent.

 Use bank and benefit statements, a rent book or emails to prove what you have paid.

-Using a deposit to pay your last month's rent
+Using a deposit for your final month's rent

-You should pay your last month's rent on the normal rent due date.
-If you do not pay it, your landlord can keep your deposit.
+You should pay your rent on the normal date unless you agree something else with the landlord.
+If you do not pay it, your landlord can keep your deposit to cover the rent.

 You are responsible for paying rent until your tenancy ends legally.

-Depending on your tenancy you could be responsible for rent until:
+This means you might be responsible for rent until:

 • new tenants move in